DuPractice/DuPractice.github.io/content/en/blog/2023-05-01-reports_climate_change.md

 {{<block class="reminder">}}

-This is a collection of newspaper articles related to climate and environment, which I am interested in.
+This is a collection of newspaper articles related to climate and the environment, which I am interested in.

 {{<end>}}